mariastenquist/portfolios/students/1701-back/maria-stenquist/20170421-maria-stenquist-m2.md

 #### Tutorials: Blogger & Mix Master
 Takeaways:

-Blogger: I thought this tutorial was a great introduction to rails and was glad that we had this prior to the lectures that reinforced these concepts.
+Blogger: I thought this tutorial was a great introduction to ruby on rails and was glad that we had this prior to the lectures that reinforced these concepts.
+This was good exposure to the components of a rails app, and start to wrap my head around the DB, migrations, RESTful routes, and integrating MVC.
+It certainly did not make a ton of sense at this stage, but the later tutorials helped to strengthen my understanding of concepts.

 MixMaster: I have a feeling that I will be coming back to this tutorial repeatedly, as there are a lot of fundamental rails concepts expanded upon in this project.
 I would like to do this project again from scratch and see how far I get without referencing anything.